 As compared to the Waterfall method, cost estimation in an Agile framework looks very difficult to the developer and rather overwhelming to the client.
 And that is when most clients turn towards a fixed cost project.

 The truth, however, is that since the software development requirements will change more often than not, any changes after the final delivery of the product will escalate the cost.
 And that escalation may happen with every iteration.
 If you add up all these costs.
-Agile development only seems like a cheaper bargain, with better and consistent results, and an MVP that has a much shorter time to market; that can be tested out in real market.
+Agile development only seems like a cheaper bargain, with better and consistent results, and an MVP that has a much shorter time to market; that can be tested out in the real market.
 And in case the market response is damp, a business has happened to spend less on a prototype than on an entire project.

-Agile, therefore, allows the developer as well as the client to save additional additional costs.
+Agile, therefore, allows the developer as well as the client to save additional costs.
 It also permits one to arrive at a monthly budget.

 Factors that Affect the Cost of Agile Development